delphicventurescode/lagxojafilozofio_chatbot_compiled_responses/samvaad_with_prof_bhaskaran_raman/README2.md

 The screenshots illustrate that **genuine, respectful dialogue** — even with leading technical minds like computer science professors — is not only possible, but enriching.

-🗣️ The only personal detail explicitly mentioned is a question I posed to Prof. Raman about his preferred medium of communication (email vs. WhatsApp).
+🗣️ The only personal detail, AFAIK, explicitly mentioned is a question I posed to Prof. Raman about his preferred medium of communication (email vs. WhatsApp).

 ---